lily-n20/lily-n20/README.md

 My name is Lily 🌱

-I am a Computer Science student at the University of Rhode Island! 🌊
+* I am a Computer Science student at the University of Rhode Island! 🌊

-I am an old soul that's passionate about technology :)
+* I am an old soul that's passionate about technology :)

-Happy to have you here 😊
+* So happy to have you here 😊

 Work Experience ⚡